ypaulsussman/learning-log/src/pages/blog/Improving Adult Literacy Instruction.md

   - students in career and technical education,
   - academically underprepared college students, and
   - other adults who fared poorly in the K-12 system.

+- Questions remain about fluency and its relation to other components of literacy.
+- The best ways to teach vocabulary remain to be fully tested.
+- The **most significant challenge** to the design of literacy development opportunities for adults is getting the adults to participate and persevere.
+  - We should develop and test approaches that have been used with some success to motivate adherence to health promotion programs (_e.g., weight loss, smoking cessation_).
+  - Reminder systems used in health care may also prove of benefit.
+  - Because effective literacy is built up over thousands of hours, it is extremely worthwhile to include out-of-class practice opportunities in any program.
+  - Learners need help to set realistic goals and expectations: they can often underestimate the amount of practice and effort required to achieve fluency.
+- An **important direction for research** in the next decade will be to investigate online reading, writing, and learning to identify the underlying cognitive, social, and cultural mechanisms involved.
+  - What are the competencies involved in reading and writing online and comprehending and creating multimodal texts?
+  - What instructional materials and programs are effective in developing digital literacy skills?
+  - How should the development of digital literacy skills be incorporated into adult literacy programs?
+  - Should literacy development always begin with print-based texts or should it start with texts in multimodal and digital media?
 - Focus on these:
   - Technologies can free literacy practice from being dependent on a specific learning location.
   - Technologies can help to standardize instructional offerings across the many places of instruction.
-  - Technologies have the potential to provide some of the scaffolding needed for progress with literacy skills and engagement with complex (but valued, authentic) texts and tasks.
+  - Technologies have the potential to provide some of the scaffolding needed for progress with literacy skills and engagement with complex (_but valued, authentic_) texts and tasks.
   - Technology has the potential to help overcome the high cost of intelligent human labor, in this case literacy instructors.